tonghuikang/blog/_posts/2025-11-04-arc-agi-2-attempt.md

 Now there is Claude Code and GPT-5.

-Redact the last line.
-Train whether it could produce the last line

 # Performance analysis

 As mentioned, my score for the competition is still zero.

+Some basic cases could still be solved, even after finetuning.
+See Kaggle notebook.

 This is a list of everything needs to be right for this work

 - I could generate enough golden solutions
 - Given the golden docstring, (or the LLM could have already done this)
+- The LLM could be easily tuned to recognize patterns
+- The LLM does not need extensive chain of thought to recognize patterns
+- At least 1 in 64 rollouts needs to be correct
 - Training on the training set improves performance on the training set (I am stuck here)
 - Training on the training set improves performance on a similar test set
 - Either I am able to fine-tune long context, or short context fine-tuning generalizes to long context

-- I have enough GPU credits
+While all of these happens, it assumes that I have enough GPU credits.

-# Alternatives considered

-- Chain of thought.
-The docstring is the chain of thought.

-# What did I actually end up with

-When it is quite clear that LLMs could not easily do the job, I spent my time on something else instead.

 # What I should have done

+(Also include the path that I decided not to take and still agree with it.)

 I spent a few weeks trying to ...

+I do not believe that you can train a model to predict the whole output.
+You cannot just pass in a Sudoku.
+One cell to fill up yes, but you cannot solve the entire Sudoku.
+It does not make sense.

+Chain of thought.
+The docstring is the chain of thought.

+Overall it is still fun.
+I learnt a lot of things.
+I do have some regrets for other[AIMO-1] Kaggle[AIMO-2] competitions[Konwinski], but for some reason I do not really regret my work here even though I spent much more time on this.
+Probably this is because I score zero and I am just too far from getting any medals.
+Probably because I am optimizing for learning rather than optimizing for medals.
+Probably I am working mostly off Kaggle and the development environment is much more egronomic.
+Probably I could use the GPU credits more efficiently.